Blurryface0814/PCPNet/README.md

 ## Download
 You can download our pre-trained model from this [link](https://drive.google.com/drive/folders/1p9q_SoXOsigi8vB_bXxWNZbU-ypSm19J?usp=share_link).
 Just extract the zip file into ```runs```.

+## Acknowledgment
+We would like to thank Benedikt Mersch, Andres Milioto and Christian Diller for their significant contributions in the field of point cloud processing.
+Some of the code in this repo is borrowed from [TCNet](https://github.com/PRBonn/point-cloud-prediction), [RangeNet++](https://github.com/PRBonn/lidar-bonnetal), and [pyTorchChamferDistance](https://github.com/chrdiller/pyTorchChamferDistance), thanks all authors fortheir awesome projects.

 ## License
 This project is free software made available under the MIT License.
 For details see the LICENSE file.